Main Menu

 Application Overview and Tips to Submit Your Best Application

-During the 2021–2022 medical school application period, the Association of American Medical Colleges (AAMC) determined that 62,443 people applied to an average of 18 schools.
-Of that total, 22,666 students were matriculated.
+During the 2024–2025 medical school application cycle, the Association of American Medical Colleges (AAMC) reported that 51,423 individuals applied to U.S. medical schools, with 22,262 students enrolling.
 In the face of such steep competition, receiving an acceptance letter from any medical school is a significant achievement.

-Congratulations!
-Your primary application caught the attention of a desired school and they’ve requested that you complete a secondary application.
+If your primary application catches the attention of a desired school, they’ll request that you complete a secondary application.
 Since secondary applications are specific to each institution, this is your opportunity to reflect and highlight the following:

 • Why are you interested in this specific school?